sfc-gh-jhunt/streaming_trades_xml_snowpark/README.md

 We have provided a method for you to build and run all of the necessary components for this demo via a single `docker-compose.yml`.
 This will launch four services: Zookeeper, Apache Kafka, Kafka Connect, and the Python Streaming Client.
 To get started with this demo via Docker:

 1. Clone this repository to your local machine that has Docker Desktop installed: `git clone git@github.com:snowflakecorp/snowpipe_streaming_summit_demo.git`

 2. Open up the `SF_connect.properties` file in your text editor of choice and modify the following properties with your appropriate demo account information: `snowflake.url.name`, `snowflake.user.name`, and `snowflake.private.key`.
 If you are using an encrypted private key, you'll also neeed to uncomment and include the `snowflake.private.key.passphrase`, however if your key is not encrypted, leave this line commented out.
+Note that the private key should be entered as a single string with no line breaks.
+Storing plaintext credentials

 3. Once you have modified and saved the properties, you can build and launch the project:

 ```zsh
 cd /path/to/repo/
 docker-compose build